Wea017net/GkmStatus/README_en.md

 5. Click the Connect button to display the entered details on your Discord activity.

 > [!NOTE]
+> If the "Windows protected your PC" window appears, you can launch the app by clicking `More info` and then clicking the `Run anyway` button that appears at the bottom of the window.
+>
 > <p align="left">
 >   <img src="screenshots/dotnet_download.png" height="200" alt="Dotnet Download Prompt">
 > </p>